AdekunleAdetunji/college_library/README.md

 - **Adekunle Adetunji** is a first-class graduate of Metallurgical and Materials Engineering from the Federal University of Technology, Akure, Nigeria.

-- **Olawale Olawole** is a medical doctor at the Lagos State Hospital.
+- **Olawale Olawole** is a medical doctor and a fullstack developer, works at the Lagos State Hospital and also a freelancer.

 ## Contact Developers